youtube/cobalt/cobalt/site/docs/development/setup-android.md

          directory will already exist since you've already run gyp_cobalt for an android target, so you'll see a warning in the setup wizard that an SDK was detected, which is okay.
-          * The path may also be `$HOME/cobalt-toolchains/AndroidSdk` if you previously had an older environment configured on your machine - this is okay.
         *  Select both `Android SDK` and `Android SDK Platform` (whatever current version is presented should be fine)
     *   On the `SDK Platforms` tab select: